-If your child spends a lot of time in the water and is having ear pain, he or she may have developed otitis externa.
-This is also known as “swimmer’s ear.”
+If your child spends a lot of time in the water and is having ear pain, he or she may have developed swimmer's ear (otitis externa).
 It is a skin infection that happens in the ear canal, between the opening of the ear and the eardrum.
 When the ear canal becomes too moist, bacteria can grow.
 This causes pain, swelling, and redness in the ear canal.

-Swimming or lying down in a bathtub or hot tub.
+Swim or lie down in a bathtub or hot tub

-Roughly cleaning the ear canal.
+Clean their ear canals roughly.
 This causes tiny cuts or scratches that easily get infected.

-Excess earwax that traps fluid in the ear canal.
+Have excess earwax that traps fluid in the ear canal

 The most common symptoms of swimmer’s ear are: